chadananda/derod-docker/README.md

 # Self-manged Dero Daemon (derod)
 ### forked from arvinsingla/derod-docker

 The purpose of this fork is to further streamline and add some functionality I want personally:
-* move to alpine linux to streamline a little
+[x] move to alpine linux to streamline a little
-* include periodic self-update to reduce maintenance over time
+[x] include daily self-update to reduce maintenance over time [x] set to GMT timezone
 * include time sync
-* add web-server report by walletid (if possible) for user monitoring of miners
+* integrate xmrig-cc to docker-compose

 ### arvinsingla/derod-docker

 Unofficial simple docker container for the dero daemon (derod)

 When I say simple, I mean simple.
 All this docker container does is pull the most recently released binary and pass along whatever derod commands you want and executes them against the binary.